jaraco/jaraco.parables/README.rst

 To use the program, pass the filename of the .cfg you would like to use.

-There are two files included:
+Several files are included:

 1. reassuring - The standard reassuring parable generator.
-2. self-reference - A bonus file that generates statements about the text generator program.
+2. self-reference - A test file that generates statements about the text generator program.
+3. trump - A popular US President.

 Example
 -------